Daisy Lawler: Education

 Lawler attended Cameron University while raising her children.
 She set up her classes in a way that she would be able to acquire an education while simultaneously having a family.
 Three years later, in 1974, Lawler graduated with her BA in elementary education.
 Lawler finished in December and began teaching first grade in January at a rural school with about 400-500 students.
 She remained in the same classroom, teaching first grade, for eighteen years.
 After moving to another classroom and teaching fifth and sixth grade, Lawler decided it was time to move to another school.
 She completed her career in education in the Duncan school district, teaching first grade for eight years.

 Lawler retired after teaching for 28 years.
 Lawler's husband had previously run for office, igniting her own interest in politics.
-Her husband was in the Oklahoma Senate from 1990-1994.
+Her husband was in the Oklahoma Senate from 1990 to 1994.
 When she had decided to retire from teaching, Lawler simultaneously decided to run for office.